magic-spells/scrolling-content/README.md

 The component uses:

-- `requestAnimationFrame` for smooth 60fps animations
+- `requestAnimationFrame` for smooth animations that adapt to device refresh rates
 - CSS `transform` for hardware-accelerated scrolling
 - Efficient content duplication that only runs when needed
 - Automatic cleanup of event listeners